-We welcome the 2016 Warmth and Wellbeing Pilot Scheme for people over 55 with asthma or COPD in the Dublin 12 and Dublin 24 areas living in households in receipt of the fuel allowance.
+We welcome the 2016 Warmth and Wellbeing Pilot Scheme for people over 55 with asthma or COPD and for children under 12 with asthma in the Dublin 8, 10, 12, 22, and 24 areas living in households in receipt of the fuel allowance.
 The grant covers the full cost of having a new energy and/or heating system installed.
 The Better Energy Warmer Homes Scheme also funds home energy improvements for certain categories of social welfare recipients.